History and Stories: Stonehenge

 100 years of care

-In 1918, local barrister Cecil Chubb and his wife, Mary, gifted Stonehenge to the nation.
-Read our series of blog posts that trace the care and conservation of Stonehenge over 100 years.
+In 1918, Cecil and Mary Chubb gifted Stonehenge to the nation.
+Our series of blog posts traces the conservation and care of Stonehenge over 100 years.

 Making Connections: Stonehenge in its prehistoric world